sebpiller/smart-lamp/luke-roberts-lamp-f/README.md

 The firm Luke Roberts owns the full copyrights for all their products.

-All the code provided here has been written with only the official Luke Roberts' bluetooth API documentation, which you can find a copy in the ./doc folder.
-I didn't make use of any reverse-engineering technic or procedure.
+All the code provided here has been written with the official Luke Roberts' bluetooth API documentation, which you can find a copy in the ./doc folder.

 ## Disclaimer
 The code provided has been tested on my instance of a Lamp F. It has proven to run smoothly, and so far, is very stable with my type of usage.
-But as I don't have any feedback or validation from Luke Roberts, I can not guarantee that everything is fine.
+As I didn't receive any kind of feedback or validation from Luke Roberts, I can't guarantee that everything is fine.

-**In the worst case, destruction of the device should be considered as possible (yet highly improbable).**
+**In the worst case, the destruction of the device should be considered as possible (yet highly improbable).**

+This is because the hardware has probably not been designed to support the type of manipulation made possible by this library (high frequency power variation and commutation, etc.).

 By using the library, you agree that I (the developer) am not responsible for any damage resulting of the usage of any part of the code.